miharothl/und-sdc-behavrioal-cloning/ml/sdc/project3/writeup_report.md

 #### 1. Solution Design Approach

 The overall strategy for deriving a model architecture was to compare the project to traffic sign classification project where convolutional neural network was used.
 Similar kind of network was used for this project, but output of the model was modified in order to make it a regression model.
-I was also inspired by the paper [End to End Learning for Self-Driving Cars](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
+I was also inspired by [End to End Learning for Self-Driving Cars](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).

-During the training loss of training, validation and test data set was monitored.
-The training  parameters were modified to ensure that loss of both training and validation set was dropping.
+Loss of training, validation and test data set was monitored during the training.
+The parameters were modified to ensure that loss of both training and validation dataset was dropping.
 In order to prevent overfitting:

 * model complexity was reduced (i.e. NVidia's largest fully connected layer was reduced from 1164 to 300)
 * dropout layers were introduced (0.3) in all layers of the model
-* L2 wight regularization was used (0.001) in one largest fully connected layer
+* L2 wight regularization was used (0.001) in the largest fully connected layer
-* 5-9 EPOCS were used during the training
+* short training, only 5-9 EPOCS were used

 The final test was to run the simulator to see how well the car was driving around both tracks.
 There were a few spots where the vehicle fell off the track (i.e. bridge, off-road section, tight curves on advanced track).
 To improve the driving behavior in these cases, aditional lane and recovery driving data was recorded in those sections of the road and used to train the model.